Skip to content

 Check your organisation’s policies on sexual harassment at work to see who you should make your grievance to.
 If there is no policy, they will be required to follow the Acas Disiplinary and Grievance Code of Practice.

 Our expert sexual harassment lawyers can help you raise a formal grievance by guiding you so that you provide the facts and we insert the law.
-We offer advice on redundancy and Settlement Agreements relating to sexual harassment in the workplace.
+We offer advice on Settlement Agreements relating to sexual harassment in the workplace.
 If you have been dismissed or are being disciplined for rejecting any unwanted sexual content, then we can represent you at an Employment Tribunal.

 Please contact us today to find out more on 01273 609911, or email info@ms-solicitors.co.uk.